icm-uw/hpc-docs/docs/System_alokacji_zasobow/rodzaje_alokacji.en.md

 The resources of the Okeanos supercomputer are made available primarily to scientists, whose research work requires the use of massively parallel calculations.

-**A Allocation: Great Challenges**
+**Great Challenges**

-Type A allocations are intended for teams requesting computing time in excess of 2 million core hours.
+These allocations are intended for teams requesting computing time in excess of 2 million core hours.
-Due to the amount of resources, bpth the requests for A allocations and annoual reports are rigorously assessed.
+Due to the amount of resources, both the requests for allocations and annoual reports are rigorously assessed.

-**B allocation: Standard**
+**Standard allocation**

-Type B allocations are granted to teams requesting computation time no more than 2 million core hours.
+Standard allocations are granted to teams requesting computation time no more than 2 million core hours.

-**C: Test allocation**
+**Test allocation**

-Type C allocations are granted to teams requesting low computing resources (~20,000 core hours) needed to test software or computational models.
+Allocations are granted to teams requesting low computing resources (~20,000 core hours) needed to test software or computational models.
-The main purpose of type C grants is to collect information necessary to apply for a type A or B grant.
+The main purpose of type test allocations is to collect information necessary to apply for a "Standard" or "Great Challenges" allocations.
 Applications will only be assessed in formal and technical terms.
-Computational resources for Type C grants will be awarded for 6 months.
+Computational resources for test allocations will be awarded for 6 months.

 ## Rules for allocating allocations